Mosquito1123/Swapi/README.md

 # Swapi

-An IOS app that displays a set of sll the People, Films, Species, Starships, Vehicles and Planets from Star Wars movies.
+An IOS app that displays a set of all the People, Films, Species, Starships, Vehicles and Planets from **Star Wars** movies.

 This is the early development stage of Swapi.